CtrlK

 Actionability

 The content is entirely placeholder text with no concrete, executable guidance.
-Sections like 'Topic 1', 'Guideline one with specific, verifiable criteria' are abstract descriptions rather than actionable instructions.
-No real code or commands are provided.
+Sections like 'Topic 1' and 'Topic 2' contain only meta-instructions about what to write, not actual actionable content.
+No real code, commands, or specific examples are provided.

 1 / 3